mariano/pyfire/README.markdown

 #### Transcript based streaming ####

+This example shows how to stream a room without using actual live streaming, but by using the room transcripts.
+This allows you to listen for messages without having to explicitly join the room.
+If you want live streaming, it is always recommended that you use LIVE steaming (as shown in the previous example), but transcript based streaming may serve useful in other scenarios.

-The stream creates a thread to process the incoming messages.
+The trancript based stream creates a thread to process the incoming messages.
 By default, it will also create a second process to fetch data from Campfire.
-Make sure you wait for the thread to finish (using join()) before finishing your main process.
+Make sure you wait for the thread to finish (using join()) before ending your main process.

 NOTE: It is not necessary to join a room to listen for messages by using transcripts.